abhiguptame/CSharp-Design-Patterns/README.md

 ### => Gang of Four
 Ensures a class has only one instance, and provides a global point of access to it.

+## Decorator/Wrapper Pattern:
+### => Gang of Four:
+Attaches additional responsibilities to an object dynamically.
+Decorators provide a flexible alternative to subclassing for extending functionality.

+=> Using composition to limit inheritance and simplify object relationships to make more manageable.